dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 }
 ```

+> **Note**
-For the implementation of the method described above note the following:
+> For the implementation of the method described above note the following:
-* Before version 1.1.0 the *User-Agent* string was not being sent.
+> * Before version 1.1.0 the *User-Agent* string was not being sent.
-* From version 1.1.0 to 1.3.2 the *User-Agent* followed the pattern Dhis2/AppVersion/AppVersion/Android_XX
+> * From version 1.1.0 to 1.3.2 the *User-Agent* followed the pattern Dhis2/AppVersion/AppVersion/Android_XX
-* From version 2.0.0 and above the *User-Agent* follows the pattern com.dhis2/SdkVersion/AppVersion/Android_XX
+> * From version 2.0.0 and above the *User-Agent* follows the pattern com.dhis2/SdkVersion/AppVersion/Android_XX
-* Android_XX refers to the Android API level i.e. the Android version as listed [here](https://developer.android.com/studio/releases/platforms).
+> * Android_XX refers to the Android API level i.e. the Android version as listed [here](https://developer.android.com/studio/releases/platforms).
-* nginx uses [PCRE](http://www.pcre.org/) for Regular Expression matching .
+> * nginx uses [PCRE](http://www.pcre.org/) for Regular Expression matching .

 ## DHIS2 configuration reference